-If you're a parent or legal guardian who has accepted these terms, and you allow your child to use the services, then to the extent permitted by applicable law, you're responsible for your child's activity on the services.
+If you're a parent or legal guardian, and you allow your child to use the services, then these terms apply to you and you're responsible for your child's activity on the services.

 Some Google services have additional age requirements as described in their service-specific additional terms and policies.